 The benchmarks do not include a recommended rate for long service levy (LSL) as the requirement is more recent than the benchmarks.
 The current rate as required by the NSW Government Long Service Corporation is 0.25% of the cost of building and construction works for projects valued at or over \$250,000 (including GST).
-29 This is lower than the rate of 0.35% which applied before 31 December 2022 and is currently assumed by this plan.
+This is lower than the rate of 0.35% which applied before 31 December 2022 and is currently assumed by this plan.
 This is likely as a result of time at which the cost estimates were prepared for the quantity surveyor being in November 2022.
-We have recommended council recalculate its LSL allowance at the reduced rate).
+We have recommended the council recalculate its LSL allowance at the reduced rate.
 We estimate this will reduce the stormwater works cost by \$73,481.
+In response to the Draft Report, the council supported this recommendation.